aws-samples/serverless-store-finder/README.md

 > Note that if you make subsequent changes to the `.env.local` file, you will need to rebuild the Vue.js application, and repeat these steps.
 >
 4. Navigate to AWS Amplify in the AWS Console and select the AWS Amplify app that was created using the "Store Finder - Core" AWS SAM template.
-Select "Deploy without Git provider" and select "Connect branch"
+Select "Deploy without Git provider" and select "Connect branch".

 ![Configure Amplify 1](images/configure_amplify_app_1.png)

-Give the environment a meaningful name, such as `production`, select `drag and drop` as the method, and upload the `store-finder.zip` file created earlier.
+Give the environment a meaningful name, such as `production`, select "drag and drop" as the method, and upload the `store-finder.zip` file created earlier.
+This will automatically trigger the deployment to make the site available to the public.

 ![Configure Amplify 2](images/configure_amplify_app_2.png)

 ## Accessing the site
 You can now access the site by visiting the URL of the AWS Amplify hosting environment.

+Copy and paste the URL into your machine's browser.

 ![Amplify hosting URL](images/configure_amplify_app_3.png)

-Copy and paste the URL into your machine's browser.

-![Cognito login screen](images/cognito_login_screen.png)

 The Amazon Location Service and Amazon API Gateway APIs are protected using an Amazon Cognito user and identity pools.
 You must first create a user account using an email address, and validate the email address, before you are able to use the website.

+![Cognito login screen](images/cognito_login_screen.png)

+Once you are registered and authenticated, you will be able to view the landing page.

 ![Store Finder screenshot](images/store_finder_screenshot.png)